balazs-bamer/cpp-memory-manager/README.md

 #### Allocating and using STL containers

-This is a complex example, please also refer the below chapter on `PoolAllocator`.
+This is a complex example; please also refer to the chapter below on `PoolAllocator`.
 This example uses the custom memory region starting at `cAddress` for everything.

 ```C++
 class Interface final {